OPVL/stopspyingonme/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

-For commercial licensing options, contact: [lloydculpepper4@gmail.com]
+For commercial licensing options, contact: [xxxxxx@quitspyingon.me]